jeromecoloma/shell-starter/docs/ai-guide.md

 ### Code Generation Guidelines

+- **Implement core functionality first** - ensure the script actually does what its name suggests
 - **Read existing code first** to understand patterns and style
 - **Use library functions consistently** throughout the script
 - **Validate all user inputs** before processing